canvastack/stencil/docs/database-schema/01-STANDARDS.md

 ### Indexing Strategy

 **Always Index:**
+1. **tenant_id (MANDATORY)** - Critical for multi-tenant data isolation
-1. Foreign keys
+2. Foreign keys
-2. Status fields
+3. Status fields
-3. Date fields used in queries
+4. Date fields used in queries
-4. Fields used in WHERE clauses
+5. Fields used in WHERE clauses
-5. Fields used in ORDER BY
+6. Fields used in ORDER BY
-6. Polymorphic type+id combinations
+7. Polymorphic type+id combinations

 **Index Types:**
 ```sql